muzafferkadir/browser-use-deepseek/README.md

 - "Go to Reddit, search for 'browser-use' and return the first post's title"
 - "Go to YouTube, search for 'browser automation' and get the first video's description"
 - "Go to Wikipedia, search for 'Python programming' and return the first paragraph"
+- "Go to https://www.youtube.com/@muzafferkadir and return the channel name"

 ## Requirements